SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 The easiest way to understand synchronous and asynchronous programming is to imagine a company that has a store and a website.

-- In the store, people have to **wait in a queue** to buy something. (synchronous programming)
+- In the store, people have to **wait in a queue** to buy something: synchronous programming

-- On the website, however, hundreds of people can buy items **independently of each other**. (asynchronous programming)
+- On the website, however, hundreds of people can buy items **independently of each other**: asynchronous programming

 Here is a diagram of some code's run time to better visualize the concept: